Development of a blood-based biomarker concept for screening of CRC

 Triage in screening for colorectal cancer

-Future screening based on a combination of a the current FIT-screening result added the person’s age plus the result of a blood-based biomarker test
+Potentially will future screening based on a combination of the current FIT-screening result added the person’s age plus the result of a blood-based biomarker test

 and spare the individual an unnecessary, unpleasant examination.